shopfreelancer/mean-stack/README.md

 copy nodemon.example.json as nodemon.json
 and define your backend .env here

+Set your API Url for the Angular frontend in app/enviroments for development and production

 ## Start Backend Node server

 Run `npm run server:start` This will start the backend server on localhost and port 3000